 Make a Donation

-How do we ensure that the next generations of Asian Australians will have good cultural core values and an appreciation of the multicultural environment that we now call home?
+How do we ensure that the next generations of Chinese Australians will have good cultural core values and an appreciation of the multicultural environment that we now call home?

 How will our children learn to be multilingual in Chinese and be prepared for the future?

 A new school building arises….February 1996

 Dr Clement Wong (President, 1987):

 The main objective then was to help new Chinese migrants to integrate into Australian society by providing a base for contact with other more established members in the community.
 This was at a time when there were far less Asians in Melbourne and settling down in a new and predominantly unfamiliar environment was quite daunting from a social, professional and family point of view.
 Right from the early days, far from encouraging a ‘ghetto’ mentality CAV performed a unique function of easing new arrivals painlessly into the Australian way of life by providing a sort of ‘comfort zone’ while this process was taking place.